SystemIntegration/Android-OCR-Reader/README.md

 - Via Android Studio, after Open project.
 - build gradle.
 - click on "Run app" and install apk to device.
-- allow needed permission for Camera and Externl storage regarding permission as need it to use.
+- allow needed permission for Camera and External storage regarding permission as need it to use.

 ## RunApp
 - After install App on device allow needed permission